Updated March 3, 2026

 VoIP phone service helps marketing efforts through customer relationship management integrations.

-You’ll be able to enhance the experience with features such as auto-attendants and voicemail services, bringing efficiencies and cost savings by automating repetitive customer care tasks.
+You’ll be able to enhance the experience with features such as auto-attendants and voicemail services, thereby improving efficiency and reducing costs by automating repetitive customer care tasks.

-According to the research conducted by marketing firm Moz, online reviews influence 67% of consumers.
-What's more, the same research points out that just one negative review can drive a 22% customer loss.
+According to research by the marketing firm Moz, online reviews influence 67% of consumers.
+What's more, the same research shows that just one negative review can lead to a 22% customer loss.

-For example, the Instagram-born beauty company Glossier often polls audiences on social media to influence its product development.
+For example, the Instagram-born beauty company Glossier often polls its social media audience to inform its product development.
 Glossier understands the importance of customer feedback.

 The data, research, and trends in consumer behavior all tell the same story: When it comes to customer care, consumers need and want instant gratification.
 They want their realities reflected in brand narratives.
-This is where you can make an impact even if you don’t have huge marketing budgets to spend.
+This is where you can make an impact, even if you don’t have a huge marketing budget.

 Once consumers feel that what you put out there is in tune with what they are saying about you, you’ll be on the path to build a customer-first brand that drives real revenue online and offline.